 We enjoy working with our clients and seek to build lasting relationships with them.
 Understanding the commercial and technical aspects of their business and the markets in which they operate is important to us.
 It helps ensure that we provide the very best levels of service.
 We structure our teams to match the issues they face and to deliver the best value for money.

-Ince regularly hosts client events throughout the year in our dedicated client suites, including annual shipping and insurance parties; Ince also hosts events internally, including the annual black tie May ball and monthly drinks, which is a great opportunity to get to know people from across the firm.
-We have also invested heavily in IT and infrastructure, supporting agile working and relocating to modern offices in London, Hong Kong and Singapore.
+Ince regularly hosts client events throughout the year in our dedicated client suites, including annual shipping and insurance parties; Ince also hosts events internally, including monthly drinks, which are a great opportunity to get to know people from across the firm.
+We have also invested in infrastructure, supporting agile working in our modern offices in London, Hong Kong and Singapore.

 Trainees sit with four different partners for six months at a time throughout their training.
 Under close supervision, they are encouraged from an early stage to meet and visit clients, interview witnesses, liaise with counsel, deal with technical experts and handle opposing lawyers.
 They will quickly build up a portfolio of cases from a number of partners involved in a cross section of the firm's practice and will see their cases through from start to finish.